 Yes!
 If you would like to explore or refresh your own knowledge of humanism before you apply for school speaker training, you can book a place at one of our free, introductory What is humanism? webinars.
-These informal evening events will recap the key characteristics of humanism, and demonstrate how Humanists UK talks about humanism to education and other audiences.
+These informal events will recap the key characteristics of humanism, and demonstrate how Humanists UK talks about humanism to education and other audiences.

 |What is humanism?